simshadows/monster-hunter-build-search/README.md

 As of the time of writing, a significantly more functional version is available at <https://github.com/simshadows/mhwi-build-search-prototype>.
 However, the goal is to bring everything into this C++ implementation, and continue work from here!

+## How do I use this?

+This doesn't really have a user interface yet as I'm merely assertion-testing to build the basic components for now.

+I'll write a detailed guide on how to use this thing later.

 ## Issues

 - There is a separation between the skills data in the database JSON file `data/database_skills.json` and the implemented skill calculations done by `src/skill_contributions.cpp`.
-If the JSON data changes, the implemented skill calculations can break.
+If the JSON data changes, the implemented skill calculations can break and cause array overflows.
 Please figure out a solution to this!

 ## License